diez/www.diez.org/docs/getting-started/sketch.md

 #### Prerequisites

-If you'd like to follow along, please first [create your own Diez project using the official template project](/getting-started/#set-up) which comes with everything set up for you and includes example codebases consuming the design system.
+If you'd like to follow along, please first [create your own Diez project using the official template project](/getting-started/#set-up) which comes with everything set up for you and includes example codebases consuming the design language.

 ### Linking a Sketch file to your Diez project
 From your Diez project root, open the empty `./designs/` folder and drop in your Sketch file.